gatity/camunda-csharp-client/csharp-client/docs/ProcessDefinitionApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new ProcessDefinitionApi(httpClient, config, httpClientHandler);
-            var key = key_example;  // string | The key of the process definition (the latest version thereof) to be retrieved. var failedJobs = true;  // bool? | Whether to include the number of failed jobs in the result or not.
+            var key = "key_example";  // string | The key of the process definition (the latest version thereof) to be retrieved. var failedJobs = true;  // bool? | Whether to include the number of failed jobs in the result or not.
 Valid values are `true` or `false`. (optional) var incidents = true;  // bool? | Valid values for this property are `true` or `false`.
 If this property has been set to `true` the result will include the corresponding number of incidents for each occurred incident type.
 If it is set to `false`, the incidents will not be included in the result.
-Cannot be used in combination with `incidentsForType`. (optional) var incidentsForType = incidentsForType_example;  // string | If this property has been set with any incident type (i.e., a string value) the result will only include the number of incidents for the assigned incident type.
+Cannot be used in combination with `incidentsForType`. (optional) var incidentsForType = "incidentsForType_example";  // string | If this property has been set with any incident type (i.e., a string value) the result will only include the number of incidents for the assigned incident type.
 Cannot be used in combination with `incidents`.
-See the [User Guide](https://docs.camunda.org/manual/7.17/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional)
+See the [User Guide](https://docs.camunda.org/manual/7.21/user-guide/process-engine/incidents/#incident-types) for a list of incident types. (optional)

             try
             {